thomashseedorf/hashicorp_project/education-engineer/terraform-getting-started.md

 ╵
 ```

-Type `yes` at the prompt and press ENTER to provision the resources.
+Type `yes` at the prompt and press ENTER to create the resources.
 This command can take a few minutes to run.
 Ignore any deprecated attribute warnings.

 ```shell
 Do you want to perform these actions?